So I can't give you any perspective on that.

 Unfortunately, that logo was before my time.
 I am more familiar with this logo:

-The rookie cup was introduced to collectors in the 1975 set -- the best damn set of this amazing universe.
-It's also the first year that I bought packs of cards, and that cup signaled to me that the particular player pictured was a future star, who had one terrific rookie season.
+The rookie cup was introduced to collectors in the 1973 set.
+As a kid, that cup signaled to me that the particular player pictured was a future star, who had one terrific rookie season.
 It was a valued card.

 The yellow cup continued into the 1976 set, seen here, and hung around for a few years during my young collecting days.
 Then it disappeared as the 1980s dawned.
 I don't remember whether I was sad for its loss.
 But I probably was.